-- Evaluate each lease to determine the appropriate accounting model
+- Evaluate each lease to determine the appropriate accounting model (classification type)

 - Account for each lease and meet the ongoing disclosure requirements about cash flows

+Many companies are finding the new requirements to be much more complex though, particularly around moving operating leases to the new model and reporting/amortizing on the balance sheet.
 Compliance with the new guidelines is a significant undertaking, but comprehensive support is available – including a team of experienced attorneys, paralegals and lease administration professionals available to help achieve the quality and accuracy of critical lease data needed.
 Learn more about the lease accounting that can be used to manage and report on real estate, equipment and other leased assets for compliance with the new FASB and IASB standards. and lease management software that makes it easy to track lease details, manage critical dates, financial obligations and other crucial details.
 More educational resources about the new lease requirements are also available directly from FASB.